Posted By Vinyl Frog On September 22, 2022

 Getting the windows of your vehicle tinted?
 In order to get the best deal, it is imperative to know about the various percentages of tints you can opt for.
 Here is a detailed lowdown on different window tint percentages.

-The tint percentage refers to visible light transmission or VLT, which is the amount of visible light that can flow through the window.
-Therefore, if you get a 15% tint, only 15% of visible light will pass through the window.
-In general, the lower the percentage amount, the darker the window tint will be.
+Window tint percentage refers to the amount of visible light that can pass through a window after it has been tinted.
+The number refers to visual light transmission (VLT).
+It indicates the darkness or lightness of the tint.
+Therefore, if you get a 25% tint, only 25% of visible light will pass through the window.

 - One of the main factors contributing to traffic accidents is distracted driving.
-When we talk of distraction, using a cell phone while driving may come to mind, but according to officials tinted windows are also a major cause of accidents as they can dramatically reduce your peripheral vision.
+When we talk of distraction, using a cell phone while driving may come to mind, but according to officials, tinted windows are also a major cause of accidents as darker tints can dramatically reduce your peripheral vision.

 80% WINDOW TINT OR MORE

 85% window tint is a popular option.
 Window tints that are 85% or below block out UV rays, making them excellent for people who have sun-related health conditions.
 80% tint is such a delicate color, people who don't want to go all out on a dark tint frequently choose it.
 However, since you receive so little protection with this, it is preferable to forgo a tint if you want to use this high of a percentage.

 This window tint permits a 70% transmission of visible light, implying that only 30% of it is blocked from entering the car when exposed to sunlight or other bright lights in the vicinity.
 It does not darken the interior significantly but instead creates a smoked effect.
 Despite allowing a substantial amount of light, this tint percentage effectively safeguards the interior against UV ray-induced damage.